You can help others learn!

 NCEA Level 2.

-If you wish to study the New Zealand Certificate in Adult and Tertiary Teaching (Level 5) you will need to have access to a group of at least 6 learners in order to complete your course activities and required assessments.
-These graded assessments contribute towards your overall grade, so if you do not have access to a group of students, you will be unable to successfully complete the course.
+If you wish to study the New Zealand Certificate in Adult and Tertiary Teaching (Level 5) you will need to have access to a group of at least 6 adult learners in order to complete your course activities and required assessments.
+These graded assessments contribute towards your overall grade, so if you do not have access to a group of adult students, you will be unable to successfully complete the course.
 You can learn more about the assessment requirements on each of the individual course pages.

 You must also be working with learners in a post‐secondary environment and must meet the requirements of the Vulnerable Children Act 2014.